erikwaahlstrom/salon-test/README.md

 # Suggestions for discussion topics (time constraint and/or scope of project):

+Seperate into more reusable components and events

+Font scaling

+Make more filters - ascending / descending etc.

 Work with SEO more, WCAG guidelines, availability and color contrasts etc.

 Tackle potential performance issues (lighthouse etc).